-On May 1, 2014, Transportation announced its purchase of a 100% stake in the Australian signalling company Rail Signalling Services (RSS).
+On May 1, 2014, Transportation announced its purchase of a 100% stake in the Australian signalling company Rail Signalling Services ("RSS").
 RSS is an integrated signalling engineering and services supplier with a strong presence in the market, particularly in Victoria and Southern Australia.

-On May 6, 2014, Bombardier announced that it had redeemed all of its 7.25% Senior Notes due 2016.
+On May 6, 2014, Bombardier announced that it redeemed all of its 7.25% Senior Notes due 2016.

-On May 12, 2014, Aerospace announced the achievement of key product development milestones on the Global 7000 and Global 8000 aircraft program with the start of production and assembly of major structures for the first flight test vehicle ("FTV") of the Global 7000 and Global 8000 aircraft program.
+On May 12, 2014, Aerospace announced the achievement of key product development milestones on the Global 7000 and Global 8000 aircraft program with the start of production and assembly of major structures for the first flight test vehicle ("FTV").